SSWConsulting/SSW.Rules.Content/rules/do-you-know-practice-makes-perfect/rule.md

    ::: info
    Tip: PowerPoint’s "Rehearse with coach" will give you immediate feedback when practicing.
    :::
-3. Do a visual audit – play the recording, this time looking at the video only ( turn down the volume to zero, so that you can’t hear the audio).
+3. Do a visual audit – play the recording, this time looking at the video only (turn down the volume to zero, so that you can’t hear the audio).
-   👀 Check: How is your body language?, movement of your hands less/more? ( more hand movement means more distraction ) Eye contact?
+   👀 Check: How is your body language?, movement of your hands less/more? (more hand movement means more distraction) Eye contact?
 Posture?
 Are you smiling or do you look stunned?
 4. Use a transcript generator and get your speech printed on paper.
-(Include all the words.)
-   👀 Check: Cut off the unwanted words that does not add meaning, identify how many times you use “umm”s , “you know”, and repetitive words that we all have a habit of using.
+(Include all the words) 👀 Check: Cut off the unwanted words that does not add meaning, identify how many times you use "umms" , "you know", and repetitive words that we all have a habit of using.
    ::: info
    Tip: PowerPoint’s "Rehearse with coach" will give you track these types of unwanted words.
    :::